bahrus/pdpu/README.md

 You should see an object, which you will want to expand.
 This will list the values of Polymer properties, as well as observedAttributes, as well as Object.getOwnProperties.
 It also displays the constructor, which you can right-click on, and go to definition to see the code for the web component.

-Now as you select other elements in the elements tab, in the console, hit the up arrow and enter.
+Now as you select other elements in the elements tab, in the console, hit the up arrow and enter (so you don't have to keep typing "$hell.getProperties($0)" each time).
+You will have to keep expanding the result.

 ## Adding a simple JavaScript event handler